Analyticity of the energy in an Ising spin glass with correlated disorder: Ising spin glass with correlated disorder

 and $\tau_{\Box}$ is the product of four disorder variables around a unit plaquette denoted by $\Box$ on the $d$-dimensional hypercubic lattice, $\tau_{\Box}=\tau_{ij}\tau_{jk}\tau_{kl}\tau_{li}$ \footnote{ We can consider other possibilities.
 For example, on the two-dimensional triangular lattice, the product will run over three bond variables around a unit triangle, $\tauij\tau_{ji}\tau_{ki}$.
 We work on the hypercubic lattice in the present paper for simplicity.}.
-This is a minimal model with a parameter to control the degree of frustration and correlations in bond disorder.
-Equation (\ref{eq:Ptau}) reduces to the case of uncorrelated disorder when $K_2=0$.
-For positive $K_2$, the last term in the exponent of Eq.~(\ref{eq:Ptau}) suppresses the probability for a plaquette to be frustrated, $\tau_{\Box}=-1$.
-The first term with coefficient $K_1$ controls the relative probability of positive and negative values of the disorder variable $\tauij$ at each bond $\pij$.
+This is a generalization of the conventional $\pm J$ model $(K_2=0)$ to the case with correlation in disorder $(K_2>0)$.
+The above specific type of correlation was motivated by the following reasons. (i) Reference \cite{Cavaliere_2019} studied the case of just the second term ($K_1=0$, $K_2>0$) and measured critical exponents in three dimension by numerical simulations.
+We are interested in the interplay between the first ($K_1$) and second $(K_2)$ terms in the above more general model. (ii) The above form allows us to directly control the degree of frustration by the coefficient $K_2$. (iii) The $K_2$ term is gauge invariant as will be discussed below, which is essential for our theory in the following sections to be applicable.
 Notice that the exponent in the probability distribution Eq.~(\ref{eq:Ptau}) is of the same form as the action of the $Z_2$ gauge Higgs model \cite{Kogut1979}, and this analogy facilitates our analysis below.

 The Hamiltonian of the Ising spin glass is

 where $K$ is the dimensionless coupling constant (the inverse temperature $K=1/T$).
 We study the properties of this Hamiltonian with the quenched disorder variables $\{\tau_{ij}\}$ chosen from the probability distribution of Eq.~(\ref{eq:Ptau}).
 Possible generalization of the probability distribution will be discussed at the end of this section.